safwansamsudeen/quote-undistractor/README.md

 };
 ```

-7. Feel free to raise a pull request if there are any errors or you have any doubts!
+7. Feel free to raise an issue if there are any errors or you have any doubts!

 Thanks for checking out Quote Undistractor!

+## Known issues / feature improvements

+1. We know the design could be improved - it looks a little bad now.
+2. When Google displays a Doodle instead of its logo, for some reason, the Doodle isn't being replace after the search.
+The stats then look kinda wonky and the clipped quote is not visible to the user.
+3. Hopefully, in the future, we could add support for DuckDuckGo (and even Ecosia and Neeva).

+If you're a developer, this extension has helped you, and you have free time, it'd be awesome if you could contribute to this repo!

+If you don't fulfil all of the above conditions, please do submit issues for feedback or bug reports.
+Thanks!